 - Selected suitable accounting policies and then applied them consistently; - Made judgements and estimates that were reasonable and prudent; - Complied with the Local Authority Code.

-The Section 151 Officer has also:
+The Director of Resources has also:

-- · Kept proper accounting records which were up to date; - Taken reasonable steps for the prevention and detection of fraud and other irregularities.
+- Kept proper accounting records which were up to date; - Taken reasonable steps for the prevention and detection of fraud and other irregularities.